-We creatively and boldly organise around class identity, stigma, experience and oppression!
+We organise around class identity, stigma, experience and oppression!

 We build movements which support, sustain, and celebrate those from the class margins!

 We educate and train people for better cross class organising!

 We energise and encourage poor and working class folk in their pursuit to live well and thrive!

 Eeeerh OK but what is The Class Work Project?

 The Class Work Project is a workers’ co-operative developing theory, analysis, and practice around issues relating to class identity, oppression, and stigma in Britain and beyond.

 We seek to centre the knowledge and experiences of poor and working-class people through writing, art, education and training.
 We publish and platform work in our publishing project...
 Lumpen: a journal for poor and working class writers.
 We run workshops and training sessions IRL and online called Exploring Class.
 We also work to create opportunities for the redistribution of resources within social movements.